SamirMoustafa/gym-embedding-world/README.md

 ``embedding_world-v0``
 ----------------------

-Embedding world is simple N-dimension world for example the `Stanfrod GloVe
+Embedding world is simple N-dimension world for example the [Stanfrod GloVe](https://nlp.stanford.edu/projects/glove/) or [facebook fastText models](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
-<https://nlp.stanford.edu/projects/glove/>`_ or `facebook fastText models <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_.
 There are `(2*N)+2` in each state {dimension(i)+1, dimension(i)-1} for every i in range from 1 to N and {pickup, dropdown}
 which deterministically cause the corresponding state transitions but actions that would take an agent of the grid leave a state unchanged.